Undergrad Application and Transfer Guide

 Students may decide to transfer schools based on several factors, including financial situations, program availability, career possibilities, geographic proximity, and personal preference.
 Before choosing a new institution, both first-time and transfer students should list what they want in a school, and use that information to narrow down their top choices for the application process.
 Transfer students should also determine whether to transfer during the academic year, between years, or after completing an associate program.

-How to Choose an Online Psychology Program
+How to Choose a Psychology Program

-In choosing an online psychology program, it's important to look at the length of the program, the coursework involved, potential on-campus requirements, and thesis or final project requirements.
+When choosing an on-campus or online psychology program, it's important to look at the length of the program, the coursework involved, potential on-campus requirements, and thesis or final project requirements.
 Prospective students should also check on whether the school and program are accredited or endorsed by any notable psychology organizations (such as the American Psychology Association).
 Choosing an accredited program can affect graduates' future licensure endeavors and career prospects.

 When choosing a school for their bachelor's degree, applicants may consider whether they want to pursue a graduate degree at that same institution.
 Graduate program applicants need to make sure the online and on-campus requirements fit their schedule and interests.
 Working students may want to look into options for part-time study.
 Applicants can also research their prospective department's faculty members to see if any are noteworthy in their field or focus on interesting areas of research.